-Any site for which a Brownfield Cleanup Agreement (BCA) with the DEC was entered into prior to June 23, 2008, and which has not received a Certificate of Completion (COC) by December 31, 2017, will only be eligible for brownfield redevelopment tax credits available according to Tax Law section 21 as if the site was accepted into the BCP on or after July 1, 2015.
+Any site for which a Brownfield Cleanup Agreement (BCA) with the DEC was entered into prior to June 23, 2008, and which has not received a COC by December 31, 2017, will only be eligible for brownfield redevelopment tax credits available according to Tax Law section 21 as if the site was accepted into the BCP on or after July 1, 2015.
 If the COC was issued for the qualified site after December 31, 2017, do not use Form CT-611; instead, use Form CT-611.2, Claim for Brownfield Redevelopment Tax Credit for Qualified Sites Accepted into the Brownfield Cleanup Program on or After July 1, 2015, to claim the credit with respect to such site.

-For a qualified site accepted into the BCP on or after June 23, 2008, and prior to July 1, 2015, taxpayers issued a COC by December 31, 2019, for such site, must use Form CT-611.1, Claim for Brownfield Redevelopment Tax Credit, for Qualified Sites Accepted into the Brownfield Cleanup Program on or After June 23, 2008 and Prior to July 1, 2015.
+For a qualified site accepted into the BCP on or after June 23, 2008, and prior to July 1, 2015, see Form CT-611.1, Claim for Brownfield Redevelopment Tax Credit, for Qualified Sites Accepted into the Brownfield Cleanup Program on or After June 23, 2008 and Prior to July 1, 2015.